 TDChristian passed its Ontario Ministry of Education inspection in May 2021.

-The next one will be scheduled during the 2022-23 school year.
+An inspection will be scheduled during the 2022-23 school year.

 Ontario Certificates

 Students who do not earn the Ontario Secondary School Diploma may qualify for one of the following Ministry of Education certificates: